Food Science & Human Nutrition: Food Science, MS

 Undergraduate training must include statistics (ACE 261, CPSC 241, ECON 202, MATH 161, PSYC 235, SOC 280, or STAT 100), nutrition (equivalent to FSHN 220), and systemic physiology (equivalent to MCB 246).
 These undergraduate courses are not required for admission, but must be completed early in the graduate program and do not count toward concentration requirements.

 Additional courses may be required beyond the concentration minimum, per Advisory Committee recommendations, depending upon student/advisor learning objectives.
-If you have already taken a required course at the University of Illinois, it is highly recommended that you do not retake it.
+If you have already taken a required course at the University of Illinois Urbana-Champaign, it is highly recommended that you do not retake it.
 If you have taken a very similar course at another university, you are strongly encouraged to petition for acceptance of that course in lieu of the required course.
 Courses should be selected to expand and strengthen your knowledge in core and related disciplines, and/or to increase your research capabilities.
 For additional advice on this topic, contact your advisor and faculty advisory committee.

 Course selection is flexible beyond this list if decided in consultation with advisor/advisory committee.